FiveM-Scripts/fs_freemode/README.md

 ## License
 This resource is released under the [GNU AGPLv3](LICENSE) license.
-The resource WarManu is released under the [GNU GPLv3](LICENSE-Warmenu) license.
+The resource WarMenu is released under the [GNU GPLv3](LICENSE-Warmenu) license.